Constitution of the United Kingdom

 The leading institutions in the United Kingdom's constitution are Parliament, the judiciary, the executive, and regional and local governments, including the devolved legislatures and executives of Scotland, Wales, and Northern Ireland.
 Parliament is the supreme law-making body, and represents the people of the United Kingdom.
 The House of Commons is elected by a democratic vote in the country's 650 constituencies.
 The House of Lords is mostly appointed by cross-political party groups from the House of Commons, and can delay but not block legislation from the Commons.
 To make a new Act of Parliament, the highest form of law, both Houses must read, amend, or approve proposed legislation three times and the monarch must give consent.
 The judiciary interprets the law found in Acts of Parliament and develops the law established by previous cases.
 The highest court is the twelve-person Supreme Court, as it decides appeals from the Courts of Appeal in England, Wales, and Northern Ireland, or the Court of Session in Scotland.
 UK courts cannot decide that Acts of Parliament are unconstitutional or invalidate them, but can declare that they are incompatible with the European Convention on Human Rights.
 They can determine whether the acts of the executive are lawful.
 The executive is led by the prime minister, who must maintain the confidence of a majority of the members of the House of Commons.
 The prime minister appoints the cabinet of other ministers, who lead the executive departments, staffed by civil servants, such as the Department of Health and Social Care which runs the National Health Service, or the Department for Education which funds schools and universities.

 The monarch in their public capacity, known as the Crown, embodies the state.
 Laws can only be made by or with the authority of the Crown in Parliament, all judges sit in place of the Crown and all ministers act in the name of the Crown.
 The monarch is for the most part a ceremonial figurehead and has not refused assent to any new law since the Scottish Militia Bill in 1708.
 The monarch is bound by constitutional convention.

+In addition to the UK Parliament which holds supreme authority, there has been devolution granted to Scotland, Wales, and Northern Ireland through respective parliaments of the Scottish Parliament, Senedd (formally the National Assembly for Wales), and Northern Ireland Assembly which all have legislative powers.
+In England there is the Greater London Authority and Combined Authorities which hold oversight powers and general responsibility.
+Ultimate authority still resides in the UK Parliament and has passed some laws such as the United Kingdom Internal Markets Act 2020.